felipebandeira23/commander_nodos/README.md

 ## Functionality
 - The commander can use the `!nodes` command in the game chat.
 - The bot checks through logs if all three types of nodes (ammunition, fuel, and manpower) are built.
-- If any are missing, engineers on the same team receive a private message requesting the construction.
+- If any are missing, engineers on the team receive a private message requesting the construction.
 - The commander receives a confirmation that the request has been sent.

 ## Install